karrrn/LSTM_RNN_PoetryGenerator/README.md

 When training is done we can generate an entire song text  by giving the model a random or chosen word/phrase.
 We can also interrupt at any point, change phrases and the model will react on that.
 Its interesting to see if it can learn rhythms and rhymes from syllables.

-For the camp that's as much as  we want to present.
 In a larger context, the resulting texts are supposed to be performed by humans in contrast to the by now overused approach to let a computer read human written text.